Thank you for your interest in Sports Massage for your Equine. My name is Tanya Marsh; I am a Certified Equine Sports Massage Therapist.

 I have always had a passion for the horse.
 As an adult I became interested in Equine Sports Massage as well as horse health in general.
 So, I began researching and studying.
 I have been in business since 2005 and received my certification in 2008 through Brandenburg Massage Therapy, LLC.
 I am also a member of the IAAMB.

-I currently have over 50 horses in my care.
+I currently have well over 80 horses in my care.

 I am an Adjunct Professor at Andrews University in Berrien Springs, MI (under their Pre-Vet and Vet Tech. program) where I teach Introduction to Equine Sports Massage.
 I have taught seminars with Dr. Bob Emery of Beadle Lake as well as at the Farmers CO-OP in Hudsonville, MI and have conducted Clinics throughout Michigan.
 I also Volunteer my time at Binder Park Zoo, helping a variety of animals in their care and teaching the Staff how to use Sports Massage in their daily routine.
 I believe continuing education is vital to any profession.